15 Types of Homes Insurance Companies Refuse To Cover

 famveldman/Adobe Child playing with blocks on floor

-Do you plan to open a daycare in your basement to earn a bit of extra money?
+Do you plan to open a daycare in your basement to earn extra money?
 That decision could impact your homeowner's insurance coverage.

-Insurance companies may require you to purchase a business insurance policy to cover your new business activity.
+Insurance companies may require you to purchase a business insurance policy to cover your new business activity, or home day care insurance might be an option as add-on coverage to your policy.

 Vacation and second homes